-- Promote the development and growth of tennis as a means of healthful recreation and physical fitness - Sponsor and operate the United States Open Tennis Championship (U.S. Open), the preeminent international tennis competition in the United States, open to male and female professional and amateur tennis players - Establish and maintain rules of play and high standards of conduct and good sportsmanship - Foster national and international tennis tournaments and competitions - Encourage, sanction and conduct tennis tournaments and competitions open to athletes without regard to gender, race, creed, color, or national origin and under the best conditions possible so as to effectively promote the game of tennis with the general public - Generally encourage through tennis the development of health, character, and responsible citizenship
+- Promote the development and growth of tennis as a means of healthful recreation and physical fitness. - Sponsor and operate the United States Open Tennis Championship (US Open), the preeminent international tennis competition in the United States, open to both professional and amateur tennis players. - Establish and maintain rules of play and high standards of conduct and good sportsmanship. - Foster national and international tennis tournaments and competitions. - Encourage, sanction, and conduct tennis tournaments and competitions open to athletes without regard to gender, race, creed, color, or national origin and under the best conditions possible so as to effectively promote the game of tennis with the general public. - Generally encourage through tennis the development of health, character, and responsible citizenship.

-USTA is the recognized national governing body in the sport of tennis and is a member of the U.S. Olympic Committee.
+USTA is the recognized national governing body in the sport of tennis and is a member of the US Olympic and Paralympic Committee.